Scoliosis & Deformity Correction Surgery

 When correcting a curve or deformity in the spine, we employ minimally invasive techniques and technologies to cause as little disruption as possible to the patient.
 Surgical tools that we use include robotic guidance, stealth navigation, ultrasonic or laser cutting devices.

-Scoliosis is a spinal deformity where an abnormal curvature in the back is present.
+Adult scoliosis is a spinal deformity where an abnormal curvature in the back is present for adults.
 Often, this type of deformity will be a curvature to the right or left and sometimes will include a rotational aspect of the spine.
-This type of deformity occurs in adults and adolescents.
 In certain patient scenarios, scoliosis reconstructive surgery is discussed to help improve symptoms of pain, numbness or tingling.
 In other scenarios this type of deformity correction is discussed after the scoliosis has progressed to a certain degree with the goal to halt any further progression of this abnormal curvature.

 Kyphosis correction is one of the several spinal deformity correction surgeries done by the spinal specialists at VSI.
 Those with a kyphosis deformity often notice a hunchback appearance, when there is increased curvature in the thoracic spine.
 The goal of this surgical reconstruction surgery is to decrease patients’ symptoms while restoring their spine to a more natural position.
 Symptoms often include stiffness, pain and in some cases patients will have numbness or tingling.